English

 Time_Data format 0:

-Result code Time format Year Month Day Hour Minute Second Week Time Zone
+Result code Time format Year Month Day Hour Minute Second Day of week Time zone

 Time_Data format 1:

-Result code Time format Unix time in milliseconds Time Zone
+Result code Time format Unix timestamp in milliseconds Time zone

 Result Time_Type unix_time_string time_zone